Biranavan-P/ADViz-Your-Digital-Contact-book/readme.md

 I recommend using the latest version of [NodeJS](https://nodejs.org/en/) and [MongoDB](https://www.mongodb.com/try/download/community).
 In addition, you need the following library's: [express](https://expressjs.com/),[mongodb](https://www.npmjs.com/package/mongodb)

-You can install both libraries using the following command:
+You can install all needed libraries with the following command:

 ```
-npm install express mongodb
+npm install
 ```

 Please also install [mongosh](https://www.mongodb.com/docs/mongodb-shell/install/#std-label-mdb-shell-install) This is necessary to add the data to the database.
 ## How to run the project
-Disclaimer: If one of the following MongoDB commands does not work, ensure that the command is stored in the environment variable
+Disclaimer: If one of the following MongoDB commands does not work, ensure that the command is stored in the environment variable.
+Please use the latest Version of MongoDB!

 The first step is to start the MongoDB database service.
 Open your terminal and enter the following command: